brett-comber/pocketsmith-api-spec/README.md

 If this is your first time contributing, please add yourself to the `authors` list in `pyproject.toml`!
 Get some street cred, yo!

 ## Versioning
-At the moment, this manicured spec is all over the place in terms of stability.
-As such, I hesitate to use version numbers over 1.0.0.
-However, I instead use [semantic versioning](https://semver.org/) with a leading `0.` — as in `0.MAJOR.MINOR.PATCH`.
+Though this manicured spec is all over the place in terms of stability, I'm choosing to abide by [semantic versioning](https://semver.org/) from here on out.
+That is, the modifications to this off-brand spec will take on versions of the form `MAJOR.MINOR.PATCH`.
+The version specified in the spec itself (`info.version`) will be in the form `<UPSTREAM_VERSION>+<OUR_VERSION>`

 Breaking changes should increment `MAJOR`, non-breaking additions should increment `MINOR`, and fixes should increment `PATCH`.